istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/lightstep/index.md

 1. Ensure you have a Cloud Observability account.

-1. Ensure sure you have a SNCO [access token](https://docs.lightstep.com/docs/create-and-manage-access-tokens).
-Access tokens allow your app to communicate with your SNCO project.
+1. Ensure sure you have a Cloud Observability [access token](https://docs.lightstep.com/docs/create-and-manage-access-tokens).
+Access tokens allow your app to communicate with your project.

 ## Setup Istio